concl/Factoreyes/README.md

 Checks for repetitiveness in homework.

 ## How to use it
 Originally our project was suppose to a website but, we were unable to set it up.
 So, in the github we left all the necessary files to run the website locally.
 The most important files to upload is the static folder(images), template folder (html/css), ball.pt (our ML model), users.sqlite3 (this would theoretically be used to for a login page), and main.py.
+Every other file shouldn't play a role in whether it runs or not.

 Main.py is the primary file and there are a fair bit of libraries that you need download.
 If you do it correctly running main.py should give you something like the following.